 When a pet is suspected of having cancer or receives a diagnosis of cancer, our oncology team is here to stage the cancer and treat the disease.

-Radiation Oncology VRC is one of only a few veterinary practices in the U.S. to offer Eclipse 3D conventional, as well as intensity-modulated radiation therapy (IMRT) with a Varian linear accelerator.
-VRC’s radiation oncologist is able to utilize the IMRT planning software to deliver radiation treatments with extreme precision and dose control — the same sophisticated technology used to treat cancer in humans.
+Radiation Oncology VRC is one of only a few veterinary practices in the U.S. to offer Eclipse 3D conventional as well as intensity-modulated radiation therapy (IMRT) with a Varian linear accelerator.
+VRC’s radiation oncologist is able to utilize the IMRT planning software to deliver radiation treatments with extreme precision and dose control, which is the same sophisticated technology used to treat cancer in humans.

 To view a list of Frequently Asked Questions regarding radiation oncology at VRC, click HERE.